-The TOE is part of the MultiApp V4.2 smartcard Platform.
+The TOE is part of the MultiApp V4.1 smartcard product.
 This smartcard contains the software dedicated to the operation of:

-- ➤ The MultiApp V4.2 Platform, which supports the execution of the personalized applets and provides the smartcard administration services.
-It is conformant to Java Card 3.0.5 and GP 2.3 standards [GP23]. - The identity applets are: IASv5.0, eTravelv3.0, BioPin (MOC Server v3.0 + MOC API), GDP, Microsoft Plug&Play (MSFT PnP), MPCOS, FIDO v1.2 (U2F), OATH, PURE DI (Java EMVLIB), Tachograph v2.0 and LDSv2.0. - Additionally, other applets not determined at the moment of the present evaluation may be loaded on the smartcard before or after issuance. - A cryptographic library developed by Gemalto (the cryptographic library proposed by the chip supplier is not used). - Only one FULL configuration is designed for the product.
+- The MultiApp V4.1 Platform, which supports the execution of the personalized applets and provides the smartcard administration services.
+It is conformant to Java Card 3.0.4 and GP 2.3 standards [GP23].
+(With id configuration [GP221 Id Config] and GP Mapping guidelines [GP221 MpGd]) - The identity applets: IAS V4.4.2, eTravel v2.3, Pure v3.09, Plug&Play, BioPin Management, MPCOS,e-ID, e-Sign, Mchipadv, VSDC (These applications could be removed based on customer needs). - Additionally, other applets not determined at the moment of the present evaluation may be loaded on the smartcard before or after issuance. - A cryptographic library developed by Thales DIS (the cryptographic library proposed by the chip supplier is not used).

-Therefore, the architecture of the MultiApp v4.2 Platform can be represented as follows:
+Therefore, the architecture of the smartcard software and application data can be represented as follows:

-Figure 1: MultiApp V4.2 Platform architecture
+Figure 1: MultiApp V4.1 smartcard architecture

-Applets and the MultiApp V4.2 Java Card Platform, are located in flash code area.
+Applets and the MultiApp V4.1 Java Card platform, are located in flash code area.
 All the data (related to the applets or to the Java Card platform) are located in flash data area.
-The separation between these data is ensured by the Java Card firewall as specified in [JCRE305].
+The separation between these data is ensured by the Java Card firewall as specified in [JCRE304].